May 31, 2017

 3D printing courses at DMA

 2015 was the first year DMA offered sessions for 3D printing, seeking to expand their past 3D curriculum options — which had included designing 3D game assets — to introduce the world of digital fabrication.
 They experimented with a stereolithography printer technology for their debut season but encountered complications using SLA printers in a camp environment.
-Printing time and post-processing considerations were especially important, leading DMA to eventually switch to the Ultimaker’s line of FDM desktop 3D printers.
+Printing time and post-processing considerations were especially important, leading DMA to eventually switch to the Ultimaker’s line of FFF desktop 3D printers.

 In 2016, Ultimaker North America worked with Digital Media Academy to provide the twenty-one Ultimaker 2 Go printers they needed for their summer season.
 This was an opportunity to pilot test how to best serve science and technology camps looking to add 3D printing to their programs.

 Asked about the new direction, Duvoisin says, "This summer’s 3D printing classes are going a lot smoother than the first year with SLA printers where I had to be constantly on the phone with the manufacturers trying to support the teachers using them in class."

 As with any hardware-based technology course, the instructors and support team expect there to be additional configuration and tuning required.
 "I think it is just a matter of people getting comfortable with them," Duvoisin says.
 "And thanks to the documentation and manuals Ultimaker offers, I think that even traditional school teachers adapting to desktop 3D printing for the first time will feel they have what they need to manage and support them, like our instructors!"

 Asked what has been the best part of switching from Ultimaker 2 Go desktop 3D printers this past year, Duvoisin told us:

 The packaging and getting the printers working from the beginning of the classes has been really smooth.
 Especially transporting them.
 So you guys did a great job with the case.
 Makes everything easy.